IP-CAM/Purplebeanie-Stock-Sync-for-Open-Cart/README.md

-Purplebeanie Stock Synch for Open Cart
+Purplebeanie Stock Sync for Open Cart
 ==============

 Allows synching of stock in open cart with an external source.